carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     -   In other words, an `import` will always need some reference, even an alias, rooted at the package name.
 This places a similar requirement on the library itself.
-    -   This alignment is not a precise match: where `Bar.Baz.Wiz` is declared in package `Foo`, the package isn't part of the name path.
-Library consumers would need to use the full `Foo.Bar.Baz.Wiz`.
+    -   This alignment is not a precise match: where `Stats.Internal.Linear` is declared in package `Math`, the package isn't part of the name path.
+        Library consumers would need to use the full `Math.Stats.Internal.Linear`.
-        -   We could change this, and require package `Foo` always include `Foo` in declarations too, including `namespace Foo.Bar.Baz;` instead of `namespace Bar.Baz;`.
+        -   We could change this, and require package `Math` always include `Math` in declarations too, including `namespace Math.Stats.Internal;` instead of `namespace Stats.Internal;`.
+However, this would imply increased repetition in code, particularly as libraries can be expected to frequently refer to other parts of the same library.

 Disadvantages: